iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 ---

-## Best initial market niche

-The strongest general first niche is:

-**mid-sized business-to-business (B2B) software companies and consultancies shipping customer-facing AI workflows**

-This is attractive because these organizations:

-- move fast enough to buy tooling
-- feel real release risk
-- often lack mature internal governance platforms
-- need evidence for customers, security reviews, and sales cycles
-- are broad enough to avoid a healthtech-only story

-A particularly strong sub-wedge is:

-**consultancies and solution integrators delivering AI systems for clients**

-They often need:

-- release evidence
-- approval history
-- exportable reports
-- client-facing trust artifacts
-- controlled handover

-That is a practical and commercially credible starting point.

----

 ## Architecture and build direction

 From a technical perspective, I am shaping this as a modular Python-first back end with a modern front end.